-(5) Commitments and Contingencies (Continued)
+(5) Commitments (Continued)

-At December 31, 2020 and 2019, the Company had accrued \$42,300 and \$25,000, respectively, in license payments under the terms of the License, included in accrued expenses.
-The amount due at December 31, 2019, has been paid.
+At December 31, 2019 and 2018, the Company had accrued \$25,000 and \$50,000, respectively, in license payments under the terms of the License, included in accrued expenses, which amounts have been paid.

-The milestone payments the Company shall pay to Licensor shall not exceed \$1,550,000 based upon and subject to the attainment of each milestone event indicated below.
+The milestone payments the Company shall pay to Licensor shall not exceed \$1,550,000 based upon and subject to the attainment of certain clinical development milestones.
 These payments are generally due within 60 days of achievement of the milestone.